 The FSM also has a fuel cooler built into the housing, which runs water through a copper tube, cooling down the fuel!

-If you want to know more about Mercury FSM’s.
-Here is a link to our video on completely Disassembling a FSM that has the float switch inside:
+If you want to know more about Mercury FSMs.
+Here is a link to our video on completely Disassembling an FSM that has the float switch inside:

 Understanding How an Engines Fuel System Works

-Having a good understanding on how an engines fuel system operates is a crucial part of working on a VST or FSM.
-Without the basic understanding of the fuel system you are opening yourself up to a world of opportunities you DON’T want!
+Having a good understanding on how an engine’s fuel system operates is a crucial part of working on a VST or FSM.
+Without a basic understanding of the fuel system, you are opening yourself up to a world of opportunities you DON’T want!

 If you are going to be working on either a VST or FSM.
 I would suggest doing some good research on the exact engine you have before embarking on that adventure.

 Neither of these systems are that complicated, but if it’s all new to you, then it can be complicated and overwhelming.
 After a little bit of reading and a couple of YouTube Videos though, you should have no trouble fixing your engine and getting back out on the water.